technofocus-pte/mscpltsecdepth/Labs/Lab 04/Lab 4 - Creating a DLP policy and generating an alert in Microsoft Purview_2.1.md

-**Lab 04 - Creating a DLP policy and generating an alert in Microsoft Purview**
+## **Lab 04 - Creating a DLP policy and generating an alert in Microsoft Purview**

 ### Introduction

-Microsoft Copilot for Security is a cloud-based AI platform that can assist you in identifying, summarizing, triaging, and remediating alerts and events in Microsoft Purview for:
+Microsoft Security Copilot is a cloud-based AI platform that can assist you in identifying, summarizing, triaging, and remediating alerts and events in Microsoft Purview for: